awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ```
 # Revoke a grant on a CMK

-# Replace the following fictitious CMK ARN with a valid CMK ID or ARN
+# Replace the following example key ARN with a valid key ID or key ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'

-# Replace the following fictitious grant ID with a valid one
+# Replace the following example grant ID with a valid one
 $grantId = 'grant1'

 Revoke-KMSGrant -KeyId $keyId -GrantId $grantId